The Freshman Initiative

 The Freshmen Initiative at Henderson County High School strives to enable and empower each ninth grader to reach his or her highest academic potential, to prepare a plan for graduation, to become involved in the local community, and to transition successfully into high school life.

-Research has consistently shown that the freshman year is pivotal for a student’s success the rest of his or her high school years.
-We are dedicated to finding every way for our freshmen to meet their very highest potential and to find a true self esteem through hard work and accomplishment.
+Research has consistently shown that the freshman year is pivotal to a student’s success the rest of his or her high school years.
+We are dedicated to finding every way for our freshmen to meet their very highest potential and to find a true self-esteem through hard work and accomplishment.

-High School students and freshmen in particular find greater success when learning responsible community membership through activities directed at helping the community and giving freshmen greater exposure to all aspects f the Henderson/Henderson County community.
+High School students and freshmen, in particular, find greater success when learning responsible community members through activities directed at helping the community and giving freshmen greater exposure to all aspects f the Henderson/Henderson County community.